 The Ottawa Carleton Male Choir was founded in 1997 by Henk Huizenga.
 The Choir prides itself on bringing beautiful music to the community at our concerts and at a number of retirement homes throughout the year.

-The Choir comprises some 30 members from all walks of life.
-We sing a variety of musical, genres including classical, sacred, spiritual and secular works.
+The Choir is comprised of some 30 members from all walks of life.
+We sing a variety of musical genres including classical, sacred, spiritual and secular works.

-The Choir had the distinction of performing with such artists as virtuoso organist Andre Knevel from St. Catharines and the renowned organist Sander van Marion , Martin Zonneberg, Harm Hoeve and Martin Mans, Freddy Veldkamp as Choir Directors.
-Liselotte Rokyta and Noortje van Middelkoop on Panflute, all from the Netherlands ,with several Male Choirs from the Netherlands and England and Canada.
+The Choir had the distinction of performing with many artists including virtuoso organist Andre Knevel from St. Catharines and the renowned organists Sander van Marion , Martin Zonneberg, Harm Hoeve and Choir Directors Martin Mans, Freddy Veldkamp.
+Also Liselotte Rokyta and Noortje van Middelkoop on Pan flute, all from the Netherlands and with several Male Choirs from the Netherlands, England and Canada.

-The Choir has also gone on several concert tours:
+The Choir has also completed several concert tours:

-- In May 2002, it went on a concert tour in the Netherlands.
+- In May 2002, the Choir had a 10 day concert tour in the Netherlands.

-- The Choir celebrated its 10th anniversary in May of 2007 with an exciting two-week concert tour to the Czech Republic and the Netherlands.
-This event also marked the retirement of the Choir's founding director Archie Smith.
+- In May 2007 the Choir celebrated its 10th anniversary with an exciting two-week concert tour to the Czech Republic and the Netherlands.
+This event also marked the retirement of Choir Director Archie Smith.